corynissen/geocodeHERE/README.md

 geocodeHERE
 ===========

-Wrapper for the Nokia HERE geocoding API
+An R package that wraps the Nokia HERE geocoding API
 http://developer.here.com/